LogicStamp/logicstamp-context/docs/cli/commands.md

 stamp security scan

 # Scan and automatically add detected secret files to .stampignore
-# Prevents these files from ever reaching context.json
+# So they won't be included in context.json
 stamp security scan --apply

 # Scan with custom output path